QryptInc/QryptInc.github.io/content/openssh/_index.md

 {{< availableKex >}}

-The following sections will cover the two ways of obtaining Qrypt OpenSSH; by either downloading a Docker Compose file and using it to build a demo cluster, or building Portable OpenSSH from source and adding a version of the Qrypt SDK with a C wrapper.
+The following sections will cover the two ways of obtaining Qrypt OpenSSH; by either downloading a Docker Compose file and using it to build a demo cluster, or building Portable OpenSSH from source and adding the Qrypt SDK.

 ## Instructions to create a demo cluster